segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 SEGAnalyticsConfiguration *config = [SEGAnalyticsConfiguration configurationWithWriteKey:@"YOUR_WRITE_KEY"];

-// Add any of your Device-based destination components.
+// Add any of your Device-mode destination components.
 [config use:[SEGGoogleAnalyticsIntegrationFactory instance]];
 [config use:[BNCBranchIntegrationFactory instance]];
 ...